Curriculum

 Online High School Diploma Curriculum

-Your online high school diploma program consists of 16 core credits and you choose 5 elective credits, ranging from academic electives like American literature and algebra to career pathway electives, like pharmacy technician, residential electrician, or vet assistant.
+Your online high school diploma program consists of 17 core courses and you choose 5 elective courses, ranging from academic electives like American literature and algebra to career pathway electives, like healthcare courses, or vet assistant.
 The core curriculum is made up of English, math, social studies, science, arts and humanities, and health and physical education classes.
 Find more information about the high school classes you will take at Penn Foster High School below.

 High School Diploma